Peugeot Logo

 Peugeot Logo 1970

-Good-natured, safe, and attractive – that’s what we can say about the logo Peugeot of this period.
+Good-natured, safe, and attractive, that’s what we can say about the Peugeot logo of this period.
 The yellow lion is no longer as formidable as before: it has many curves, smooth lines, and few sharp corners and small details.
 Therefore, the image turned out to be cute and soft.
-The same fate befell the automobile manufacturer’s name: it received a rounded font with lowercase letters as if written by hand.
+The same fate befell the automobile manufacturer’s name: it was set in a rounded, lowercase font, as if written by hand.
 Only the corners of the shield remained sharp.

 1975 – 1980